ONENWON INC. Hole In One Insurance – Terms & Conditions

 To commence a claim, notification to OneNwon Inc. is required no later than 24 hours from the tournament date.
 Notification will need to be done by means of a telephone call or email.
 OneNwon Inc. will require the name, address and telephone number of the winner, the official hole monitor, the names of the playing partners and club pro.
 We will further require the winner’s score card or a clear photocopy of the same.
 This can be faxed to 780 433 0936 or emailed to email@example.com.

 All claims are paid in Canadian funds.
 Any claims arising out of fraud, collusion, dishonesty or misrepresentation will be denied.

 Any claims that may be disputed are subject to Canadian and applicable provincial jurisdiction laws.
 Each player is liable for their attorney’s fees.

 Please be advised that failure to adhere to all terms and conditions set out will result in a claim being denied.

-All policies issued will be underwritten by The Dominion of Canada General Insurance Company, 165 University Avenue, Toronto, ON M5H 3B9.
-The Dominion provides the insurance related to the information listed in return for premium payment and subject to the terms and conditions being honored.
+All policies issued will be underwritten by The Travelers of Canada General Insurance Company, 165 University Avenue, Toronto, ON M5H 3B9.
+Travelers provides the insurance related to the information listed in return for premium payment and subject to the terms and conditions being honored.

 - the purposes for which we collect, use and disclose personal information;